thorpej/ft230x-breakout/README.md

 Solder the surface-mount parts before soldering the pin headers.
 That's all the assembly advice I'm going to give on this one!

+## Errata

+* In revision 1.0 of the board, there is a silkscreen error: The Tx and Rx LED labels are swapped.
+This is corrected in revision 1.1.

+## Changes

+### 1.1

+* Corrected the Tx and Rx LED labels on the front silkscreen.

 If you have any questions about the board, you can reach out to me on Twitter (*[@thorpej](https://twitter.com/thorpej)*) or Mastodon (*[@thorpej@mastodon.sdf.org](https://mastodon.sdf.org/@thorpej)*).
 You